Bacterial Vaginosis During Pregnancy: Symptoms, Causes and Treatment

 If I am pregnant, will I be screened for bacterial vaginosis?

 It is not necessary to screen non-symptomatic pregnant women for BV.
-When obtaining your prenatal care, bacterial vaginosis is not routinely screened.
+When obtaining your prenatal care, you are not routinely screened for bacterial vaginosis.
 It is important that you discuss any concerns you may have about BV with your health care provider.

 Why am I being screened for bacterial vaginosis?